 - Global server network could stand some expansion

-GREAT FOR ANONYMITY:StrongVPN is a late entrant in the VPN arena, but they are becoming known for their well-protected and fast connections.
+GREAT FOR ANONYMITY:StrongVPN is a late entrant in the VPN arena, but it is becoming known for their well-protected and fast connections.
 Their server network is small, but growing.
 A 30-day money-back guarantee is available.

-PrivateVPN is the 5th and final member of our fastest VPN list.
-They offer an average protected connection speed of 58.56 Mbps, providing enough horsepower for all but the most demanding of users.
+PrivateVPN offers an average protected connection speed of 71 Mbps, providing enough horsepower for all but the most demanding of users.

 While testing the provider, I found it to be a reliable way of protecting my internet connection, with no disconnection issues of any kind.